apify/apify-docs/sources/platform/integrations/llama.md

 ---
 title: LlamaIndex
-description: Learn how to integrate Apify with LlamaIndex, in order to feed vector databases and LLMs with data crawled from the web.
+description: Learn how to integrate Apify with LlamaIndex in order to feed vector databases and LLMs with data crawled from the web.
 sidebar_position: 11.22
 slug: /integrations/llama
 ---

 # LlamaIndex

-**Learn how to integrate Apify with LlamaIndex, to feed vector databases and LLMs with data crawled from the web.**
+**Learn how to integrate Apify with LlamaIndex to feed vector databases and LLMs with data crawled from the web.**

 ---